 With the culture shift to intense displays of grief, and since needlework was already an established component of girls’ education, mourning samplers became popular.

 While it seems that these pieces were completed with the idea of working through loss, the fancier samplers (called “fancywork,” appropriately) were assigned as school projects and as a way of demonstrating skill, especially for the upper-class.
-And not only were they used as teaching tools for advanced cross stitch and embroidery, they instilled society’s expectations of a proper girl: to keep busy, be patient, and have good taste and morals.
+And not only were they used as teaching tools for advanced cross stitch and embroidery, but they also instilled society’s expectations of a proper girl: to keep busy, be patient, and have good taste and morals.
 They were proudly displayed in homes as an example of the accomplishment and character of the girl who created them.
 All in all, they were evidence of the abilities that would make her a desirable wife.

 Of course, they were also works of art used to remember a loved one in a time before photography.
-Some even included “hairwork”—stitches made with the hair of the person who had died.
+Some even included “hair work”—stitches made with the hair of the person who had died.
 Side note: I’ve tried this with my own hair.
 Not easy.

 There is so much to learn and examine with mourning samplers that I could write about them for weeks, but as usual, I was overly-excited about some antiques I found and needed to talk about them.
-This is a very bare-bones info on the subject, but I hope to touch on them more in the future.
+This is very bare-bones info on the subject, but I hope to touch on them more in the future.

 Note: If you’re interested in learning more, many books centered around cross stitch history touch on them.
 I also recommend Women and the Material Culture of Death (edited by Maureen Daly Goggin and Beth Fowkes Tobin) which examines the things women create/wear/keep in connection with death and mourning.